Cycle clothing is designed specifically for cycling - to fit you properly while you're sat on the bike.

 A breathable-fabric is best as a build up of sweat in the glove can chill and make your hands colder than ever.

-CYCLING JERSEYSCycling jerseys usually have their pockets in the back, a zip for ventilation and are often made out of technical fabrics to wick away moisture and prevent you overheating.
+CYCLING JERSEYSCycling jerseys usually have their pockets in the back, a zip for ventilation and are often made out of technical fabrics to wick away moisture - and mesh panels prevent you overheating.

 My summertime favourite cycling jersey has a full length zip so that on very hot days I can open it right up - aaah...lovely breeze!